qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/create_layers.rst

 #.
 Select the data :guilabel:`Encoding`.
 #.
 Select the :guilabel:`CRS` to apply: the selected layers will be reprojected
    to the given CRS.
-#. select the layers to include in the DXF files either by checking each in the
+#.
+Select the layers to include in the DXF files either by checking each in the
    table widget or automatically pick them from an existing :ref:`map theme
    <map_themes>`.
 The :guilabel:`Select All` and :guilabel:`Deselect All` buttons
    can also help to quickly set the data to export.